Hacking-the-Cloud/hackingthe.cloud/content/aws/capture_the_flag/cicdont.md

     Our next step will be to get a shell in this environment.
 This is where our attackbox can come in.

-    **Please note**: You are welcome to use your C2 platform of choice.
+    **Please note**: You are welcome to use your C2 platform of choice (If you'd like a recommendation, I'm a fan of [Mythic](https://github.com/its-a-feature/Mythic)).
 For this walkthrough I will use netcat for simplicity.

     SSH into your attack box and install a tool called `ncat`.